-These are the GCSE qualifications required for entry to Level 3 courses (A Levels, Cambridge Technicals or Level 3 BTEC) in the Sixth Form in 2019.
+These are the GCSE qualifications required for entry to Level 3 courses (A Levels, Cambridge Technicals or Level 3 BTEC) in the Sixth Form in 2021.
+The requirements for entry in 2025 will be published in the course handbook issued in Term 2 2024.